- Price: ~ $750

-Like the City Mini GT and the Neo Twin, the Tri Mode Duo X only accepts one car seat at a time (brands include: Graco Snugride “Click Connect,” Chicco Keyfit 30, Maxi Cosi Mico, Nuna Pipa & Cybex Aton).
+Like the City Mini GT2 and the Slim Twin, the Tri Mode Duo X only accepts one car seat at a time (brands include: Graco Snugride “Click Connect,” Chicco Keyfit 30, Maxi Cosi Mico, Nuna Pipa & Cybex Aton).
 Alternatively, because the seats lie flat and the stroller comes with infant head huggers, you can put your infant twins directly in the fully-reclined seats — this is what I did when my twins were infants.

 The seats on this stroller are fantastic.
 The tailormade fabrics are beautiful and soft, and the seats recline independently and fully flat using an adjustable belt recline system.
 They also each have a 5-pt harness and adjustable footrest, making it the ultimate nap space for wee ones!

 The seats have a swingaway, removable bumper bar — not sure they serve a ton of purpose, but for some reason, kids LOVE these (maybe because it’s like being on a ride at Disney?!).
 Or, perhaps they love them because they are a fun, squishy (yummy?!) thing to chew on when they get hungry?!
 HA!

 As previously mentioned, there’s the awesome Toddler Seat (sold separately) that transforms your Tri Mode Duo X into a triple stroller.

 The toddler seat just clicks onto the stroller frame (in front of the stroller’s regular seats, and into the spot the bumper bars click in — the front bumper bar housing) and can fold with the stroller.

 Kiddos must be 6 months or older and have solid neck control in order to ride safely in the Toddler Seat (weight limit on the Toddler Seat is 40 lbs), since the Toddler Seat does not recline.